General Surgery, Urology, U-1

 This year of training is a rotating surgical internship with thirteen separate 4-week rotations.
-The rotations consist of four-months of urology, two-months of general surgery, and six months of surgical specialties.
+The rotations consist of 6 rotations of urology, 7 rotations of general surgery including ICU, Trauma, Pediatric Surgery, Colorectal, Transplant, Plastics and VA general surgery.
 Interns are integral members of the surgical team and are directly responsible for patient care.
 Interns perform, under direct supervision, those surgical procedures that are commensurate with their skills and training.
 In addition to direct patient care, interns have protected time to participate in educational conferences.

 Clinical Urology, U-2